SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

      - HD

 Dig out and Bike to Sabrina's gym.
-- Northeast corner of Safron City
+- Northeast corner of Saffron City
-- 1st gym is the fighting dojo, 2nd gym is Sabrina's
+- 1st gym is the fighting dojo, 2nd gym is the correct gym

 ## Saffron City

 Take the only teleporter pad to enter the puzzle.

-> Avoid the first two trainer's lines of sight by hugging the bottom walls to avoid them.
+> Avoid the trainers' lines of sight by hugging the bottom walls.

 #### Teleporter Puzzle Solution:
 - Top Left, Bottom Left, Bottom Left
 - (or think: Diagonal, Diagonal, hold Down)

-**Sabrina:**
+#### Sabrina:
 - EQ x4

 Walk back to the teleporter, Dig out, and Fly (U1) to Viridian City.

 ## Viridian City

-**Cooltrainer:**
+**Cooltrainer's Rhyhorn:**
 - EQ

 #### Optional Save before Blackbelt